gardenofegan/northdearbornpantry-hugo/site/content/how-to-help/_index.md

 **Coupons:**

 If you are an extreme couponer, we would love to have your help.
-Either shop with your coupons and drop off donations or drop off your coupons and we'll do the shopping!.
-We are a 501(3)c tax deductible charity, you will receive a receipt on request for your donations.
+Either shop with your coupons and drop off donations or drop off your coupons and we'll do the shopping!
+We are a 501(3)c tax deduction charity.
+You will receive a receipt upon request for your donations.

 **Organize a Food Drive!**